Kaisaan/projects/README.md

 **Notes**: The only different between the normal and the "Tokubetsu Genteiban" releases of *Ys I & II - Eternal Story* is a single byte change (in `SYSTEM.CNF` to change `SLPS_252.06` to `SLPS_252.05`).
 *Ys III - Wanderers from Ys* has the extact same file structure as *Ys V* by having `DATA.BIN`, `DATA0.BIN`, and `DATA1.BIN` for all the game's data.
 This should be the easiest to hack next.
 *Ys IV - Mask of the Sun, A New Theory* has `DAT.PAK` and `DAT.PKI` to store all its gamedata.
 **Status**: I can't really do anything right now with these games since I don't have any translators.
-If there is anything worth changing, Please contact me if you want to help!
+If you are interested translating any of these games please contact me if you want to help!

 # Shin Megami Tensei Devil Children: Black Book (GBC) Translation
 **Info**: While [there already is a translation](https://www.romhacking.net/translations/6163/) for the game, the translation quality was critisized.
 I managed to find an old, full translated script of the game done by Translator Tom.
 I asked for permission to use the script as a personal project.